noxPHX/noxcrux/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+As mentioned before, noxcrux makes use of SASS, so you need to compile SCSS files into regular CSS files because these files are not tracked by git.
+In order to install it, follow the instructions from https://sass-lang.com/.
+I personally prefer to grab the latest release from https://github.com/sass/dart-sass/releases and untar the file somewhere in my path to be able to use it.

 Create the database scheme (I still use sqlite at the moment).
 ```bash
 python3 manage.py makemigrations